Deploy

 | Set up autonomous AI trading | Agent Features → |

-| Validate your strategy | Test Features → |
+| Re-optimize your strategy | Backtest Features → |

-| Walk through your first run | Run Walkthrough → |
+| Walk through your first deployment | Deploy Walkthrough → |